StIvesTabletop/stivestabletop.github.io/BoardGames/Fantasy.md

 In Risk it generally just becomes a back and forth between players spreading themselves too thin as they try to wipe out the opposition and fail to get enough winning rolls.
 In Small World there is much less chance due to dice rolls, and more strategy in letting your army spread out and then decline and choosing another one to go on a rampage next.

-You start by choosing an army which consists of a fantasy race like elves, goblins, dryads, or ratmen and a special power like dragon master, barricading, merchant or flying from a randomised set of 6 pairs of traits drawn at the game start, then go invade.
+You start by choosing an army which consists of a fantasy race, like elves, goblins, dryads, or ratmen, and a special power, like dragon master, barricading, merchant or flying, from a randomised set of 6 pairs of traits drawn at the game start, then go invade.
 The board map has a number of different terrain types which may favour or hinder progress depending on your race or powers.
 Basically you invade by having more forces than the amount of obstacles that are in that land already; defenders, terrain or other items left by the opposition; and you leave that number of forces behind.
 The final attack of your turn can use a dice to provide that final chance to push the odds in your favour.
 Then you gain victory points based on the number of lands your army holds and any special race or power bonuses and then the opposition get their turn.